 I am currently accepting new patients and would be happy to work with you on your health concerns.
 First visits generally take about two hours.
 We will spend the first hour reviewing your current health concerns as well as your health history, and the second hour will be spent on the exam and treatment.
 Follow-ups are generally about an hour.
 You may schedule your own appointment by clicking on the button below, or call me at (541) 754-1717, or use the form on the right to contact me.
 Please note that the office phone number is a land line, so it does not accept texts.

 Corvallis, OR 97330

 Along with performing acupuncture, I believe it’s important to help my patients to navigate the complex world of healthcare.
-I continually research health issues pertinent to my current patients, and will help educate you on the latest research findings on diet, exercise, and healthy living.
-As part of an extensive health care community, I also often recommend other practitioners who are well regarded in their field, because I believe that together we can help you recover more effectively and faster than one person alone.
+I continually research health issues pertinent to my current patients, and will help to educate you on the latest research findings on diet, exercise, and living healthily.
+As part of an extensive health care community, I also often recommend other practitioners who are well regarded in their field, because I believe that together we can help you recover more effectively and faster than any one of us alone can.

 In short, I will pull in knowledge from all fields of medicine, and I will work with your team to help you.